 Disclaimer: Please note that we are not lawyers, and are not qualified or attempting to offer legal advice.
-The following is our personal interpretation of current legislation.
-For precise clarification of the laws in British Columbia and/or Canada, please contact an attorney or local authorities.
+The following is our personal interpretation of current online gambling laws in British Columbia.
+For precise clarification of the law, please contact an attorney or local authorities.

 #1 Canadian-Friendly Casino